• Skip to main content

 Books set in Western Countries with Muslim Protagonists

-The following books with Muslim characters are set primarily in western countries, although some of them open in the family’s country of origin.
+The following books with Muslim characters are set primarily in western countries, although some of them begin in the family's country of origin.

 Amina's Voice

-A thoughtful story about a Pakistani-American middle schooler, Amina, who must balance the love of her cultural identity with her anxieties about fitting in with her peers.
+Amina's Voice (series) by Hena Khan.
+A thoughtful story about a Pakistani-American middle schooler, Amina, who must balance her cultural identity with her anxieties about fitting in with her peers.
 An attack on the local mosque puts the community on edge and Amina, her family and friends struggle with their feelings.
 No matter what their cultural or religious identity, all readers will relate to Amina’s coming of age story.

 Khan has another book, More to the Story, about a Muslim-American family living in Georgia.
 It was inspired by Little Women.